-This banana chocolate chip cake is moist and filled with melty pockets of chocolate and is topped with our rich and silky smooth chocolate frosting.
+This banana chocolate chip cake is moist and filled with melty pockets of chocolate and topped with smooth chocolate frosting.

 This cake is perfect for snacking and will satisfy your sweet tooth!
-It is topped with a creamy and delicious chocolate frosting that is always a crowd-pleaser!
-This frosting is everything and above!
+It is topped with a creamy and delicious chocolate frosting that is always a crowd-pleaser.

-If you are looking for more chocolate chip recipes, check out our bakery style chocolate chip cookies, chocolate chip bread pudding, chocolate chip blondies, no butter chocolate chip cookies, chocolate chip cookie dough cake, small batch chocolate chip cookies, and our oreo chocolate chip cookies.
+If you are looking for more chocolate chip recipes, check out our bakery style chocolate chip cookies, chocolate chip bread pudding, chocolate chip blondies, and no butter chocolate chip cookies.

 Jump to: